 APPLICATION REVIEW PROCEDURES; ACCEPTANCE RESOLUTION; CONVEYANCE; WARRANTIES.
 For any application submitted under Section 3, the District’s obligation to reimburse or pay is conditioned on the fulfillment of the requirements of Section 3 and upon the District’s receipt of the required certification(s) under this Section.
 Following receipt of a complete Application for Payment of District Eligible Costs, as described above, and within thirty (30) days thereafter:

-An engineer or other appropriate design professional acting on behalf of the District, or on behalf of the public entity which has received or shall receive dedication of the Public Infrastructure to which the District Eligible Costs relate, shall also review the invoices and other material presented to substantiate the District Eligible Costs and shall issue a cost certification in form and substance reasonably acceptable to the District declaring the total amount of District Eligible Costs associated with the Public Infrastructure proposed for payment or reimbursement, and declaring that such costs are reasonable and appropriate for the type of Public Infrastructure being constructed for or in the vicinity of the Project, and consistent with the progress of construction toward completion (the “Engineer’s Cost Certification”).
+An engineer or other appropriate design professional acting on behalf of the District, or on behalf of the public entity or private utility which has received or shall receive dedication of the Financed Infrastructure to which the District Eligible Costs relate, shall also review the invoices and other material presented to substantiate the District Eligible Costs and shall issue a cost certification in form and substance reasonably acceptable to the District declaring the total amount of District Eligible Costs associated with the Financed Infrastructure proposed for payment or reimbursement, and declaring that such costs are reasonable and appropriate for the type of Financed Infrastructure being constructed for or in the vicinity of the Project, and consistent with the progress of construction toward completion (the “Engineer’s Cost Certification”).
 In the event the engineer or other appropriate design professional reasonably determines that corrective work must be completed before the Engineer’s Cost Certification can be issued, the Developer shall promptly be given written notice thereof and an opportunity to dispute and/or complete such corrective work.

 Upon receipt of an Engineer’s Cost Certification, and within fifteen (15) days thereafter, the District shall accept the District Eligible Costs by adopting a Resolution (or action of a designated officer authorized by resolution) declaring satisfaction of the conditions to acceptance as set forth herein, with any reasonable conditions the District may specify (the “Acceptance Resolution”).

-The foregoing conditions are subject to any variances or waivers of the requirements which the District may reasonably allow for its benefit, including that with regards to payment or reimbursement for completed or partially completed Public Infrastructure, in place of an Accountant’s Cost Certification, the District may instead rely upon the determination of fair market value by a surveyor or engineer engaged or employed by the District, as permitted by the Act.
+The foregoing conditions are subject to any variances or waivers of the requirements which the District may reasonably allow for its benefit, including that with regards to payment or reimbursement for completed or partially completed Financed Infrastructure, in place of an Director’s Cost Certification, the District may instead rely upon the determination of fair market value by a surveyor or engineer engaged or employed by the District, as permitted by the Act.

 PAYMENT OF CERTIFIED DISTRICT ELIGIBLE COSTS.
 The District shall pay Certified District Eligible Costs approved by the District under this Agreement solely from the proceeds of bonds issued by the District, subject to the limitations of the Act, this Agreement, any applicable indentures, and the availability of bond proceeds in an unrestricted account.
 The District may, in its sole discretion, pay any contractor or subcontractor directly for invoices owing by the Developer for work that is considered a Certified District Eligible Cost.

-ACCOUNTANT’S COST CERTIFICATION.
-The District’s accountant shall, not less frequently than quarterly, review the invoices and other material presented to substantiate the District Eligible Costs in the prior calendar quarter and will issue a cost certification in form and substance reasonably acceptable to the District declaring the total amount of District Eligible Costs associated with the Public Infrastructure proposed for acquisition and/or reimbursement (the “Accountant’s Cost Certification”).
+DIRECTOR’S COST CERTIFICATION.
+The District’s executive director shall, not less frequently than quarterly, review the invoices and other material presented to substantiate the District Eligible Costs in the prior calendar quarter and will issue a cost certification in form and substance reasonably acceptable to the District declaring the total amount of District Eligible Costs associated with the Financed Infrastructure proposed for acquisition and/or reimbursement (the “Director’s Cost Certification”).

 PRIORITY RELATIVE TO OTHER DISTRICT OBLIGATIONS.
 The Developer agrees that any Reimbursement Obligations of the District hereunder shall be issued on a basis that is junior and subordinate to all other then-outstanding obligations of the District, including but not limited to any bond(s) previously issued by the District.